lightalloy/days-of-code-bot/README.md

 ## Contributing

-We are using [GitHub Issues](https://github.com/lightalloy/days-of-code-bot/issues) for our public bugs.
+We are using [GitHub Issues](https://github.com/lightalloy/days-of-code-bot/issues) for our public bugs and features.
 If somebody claims an issue but doesn’t follow up for more than two weeks, it’s fine to take it over but you should still leave a comment.

 If you send a pull request, do it against the master branch.
-For our branches we are using a scheme of (github issue key)-(optional desc/keyword), .e.g. ```34-blah_blah```.
-We also use this scheme at the beginning of commit message.
+For our branches we are using a scheme of (github issue key)-(desc/keyword), .e.g. ```34-blah_blah```.
+Also, please, reference the github issue key in the commit message and in the pull request name and description.

 ## Installation

 #### Prerequisites
-+ You have Ruby 2.5.5 installed.
++ You have installed Ruby.
+Look for the required version in the file .ruby-version.
 You can use [rbenv](https://github.com/rbenv/rbenv) to pick a right version for this application.
 + You have installed [bundler](https://bundler.io/)

 #### Development Workflow